Cyber Risk Assessment for Capital Management: Introduction

-For example, the well-known Laffer curve suggests that if a government sets a high tax rate, the initial revenue from taxation may be large, but because of the low profitability, companies may reduce economic activities and the economy may contract, thus leading to low tax revenue.
-On the contrary, if there is a low tax rate, companies increase production and the economy expands due to higher profitability, thus leading to an expanded source of revenue in the future (see \citet{Wanniski1978}).
-Clearly, the government needs to strike a balance between the immediate tax income and the income in the long run.
-Other than taxation, the Laffer curve effect has been studied and applied in many different fields as well; see, for example, \citet{Tragler2001, Janvry2006}. { The analog of the Laffer curve is introduced in this paper in the context of cyber risk assessment to explain the trade-off between cybersecurity investment and {capitals needed to transfer and absorb the losses}.
+T}o generalize this problem {further}, we can see it as the trade-off between the immediate cost and the potential cost in the future.
+This type of problem is { widely discussed} in the economics literature on topics other than cyber.
+For example, the well-known Laffer curve suggests that {a high tax rate may lead to a high government revenue at present but a low revenue in the future due to reduced economic activities (see \citet{Wanniski1978}.} Clearl{y, a balance is needed} between the immediate tax income and the income in the long run {so that the overall tax income can be maximized}.
+Other than taxation, the Laffer curve effect has been studied and applied in many different fields as well; see, for example, \citet{Tragler2001, Janvry2006}.
+The analog of the Laffer curve is introduced in this paper in the context of cyber risk assessment to explain the trade-off between cybersecurity investment and capitals needed to transfer and absorb the losses.

-From a risk perspective, the future benefit could be the reduction in the probability of the occurrence of a loss event. \citet{Menegatti2009} considers a two-period scenario, in which an investment in effort is made today to reduce the probability of a loss tomorrow, and studies how agents with different prudence levels choose their optimal invested efforts. \citet{Hofmann2015} offers an extension to that study, and shows how the curvature of utility and the presence of endogenous saving affect an agent's choice of investing in either reducing the loss probability or reducing the potential loss size.}
+From a risk perspective, the future benefit could be the reduction in the probability of the occurrence of a loss event. \citet{Menegatti2009} considers a two-period scenario, in which an investment in effort is made today to reduce the probability of a loss tomorrow, and studies how agents with different prudence levels choose their optimal invested efforts. \citet{Hofmann2015} offers an extension to that study, and shows how the curvature of utility and the presence of endogenous saving affect an agent's choice of investing in either reducing the loss probability or reducing the potential loss size.

 Ideally, the thought process for investments in cyber should also include the consideration for benefits.
 However, as found in \citet{Alahmari2020}, organizations rarely incorporate this type of cost-benefit analysis in cyber risk management.
 What might hinder the development of such strategies is that the existing studies, such as \citet{Gordon2002, Smeraldi2014}, provide no identification of specific cyber assets and vulnerabilities.
 When multiple vulnerabilities and sources of losses are of concern, the lack of structural information on cyber systems can make it difficult for organizations to create actionable plans and put specific controls in place.